kxk302/non-B_gfa/repeats_README.txt

-1. The RepeatMasker files we got from Gabby Hartley (from Rachel O'Neill's group at UConn) are in this directory:
+1. The RepeatMasker files we got from Jessica Storer (from Rachel O'Neill's group at UConn) are in this directory:

-   /nfs/brubeck.bx.psu.edu/scratch6/makova_lab/downloads/primate_T2T/assemblies/annotations/repeatannotations_final/
+   /nfs/brubeck.bx.psu.edu/scratch6/makova_lab/downloads/primate_T2T/assemblies/annotations/repeatannotations_final/all_chromosomes

-2. There are 8 files for Bonobo, Gorilla, Bornean Orangutan, Sumataran Orangutan, Chimpanzee, Siamang, CHM13 and HG002.
+2. There are 7 files for Bonobo, Gorilla, Bornean Orangutan, Sumataran Orangutan, Chimpanzee, Siamang, and CHM13.
+Copy the files to ./repeats/input folder.

 3. Run ./scripts/create_repeat_files.sh (Calls 'create_repeat_files.py' for each species) to create repeat files (for 61 repeat type listed in create_repeat_files.py), for chr1 to chr24, chrX and chrY, for each species listed in step 2.
-   We used CHM13 for Human.
-This scripts uses the RepeatMasker files as input, and generates repeat files in ./repeats/<species>
+   This scripts uses the RepeatMasker files as input, and generates repeat files in ./repeats/<species> folder.
-   folder.
 For 5 "Satellite*" and "Unspecified" repeat types, the script creates a file for each sub-type.
 The list of sub-types for each 5 "Satellite*" and "Unspecified" repeat types can be found in REPEAT_SUBLABELS variable in ./scripts/create_repeat_files.py.
 There are a total of 27 sub-types for "Satellite*" and "Unspecified" repeat types, hence, 27*26=702 files for chromosomes 1 to 24, and X and Y are created.
 For the remaining 55 repeat types, 55*26=1430 files are